Custom Ping Pong Paddles: Where to Buy & How to DIY?

-That’s about all you really need to know when it comes to choosing your personalized table tennis bat, but who doesn’t like some extras?
+That’s all you really need to know when choosing your personalized ping pong paddle, but who doesn’t like some extras?

-First up we’ve got bat make-up.
-Most table tennis suppliers offer bat make-up for a small fee.
-This saves you the effort of having to glue your rubbers yourself.
-If you’re starting out I’d just pay the fee and save the trouble.
+First up, we’ve got bat makeup.
+Most table tennis suppliers offer bat makeup for a small fee.
+This saves you the effort of having to glue your rubbers yourself when you design your own ping pong paddle.
+I’d just pay the fee and save the trouble if you’re starting out.

 Tuners & boosters is another subject I would like to briefly touch on.
 Some rubbers, particularly of Chinese origin, will be factory tuned.
 This means they have a layer of tuning on the sponge side of the rubber for enhancement.
 This, however, wears off in around a month or so.
 Some players choose to re-tune themselves by taking off their rubber and re-applying the tuning agent.

-Technically, this is illegal under ITTF rules so I’d steer well clear of it.
-You don’t even need to consider tuning unless you have a Chinese rubber anyway.
-And they are cheap enough to replace regularly.
+Technically, this is illegal under ITTF rules, so I’d steer well clear of it.
+You don’t need to consider tuning unless you have a Chinese rubber as part of your custom-made ping pong paddle.
+And these rubbers are usually cheap enough to replace regularly.

 The final extra feature is edge tape.
-Pretty much everyone uses it and it protects the edge of your bat.
+Pretty much everyone uses it, and it protects the edge of your bat.
 It adds a nice complete finish and hides shoddy rubber cutting.
-The times I have cut my rubbers wonky and been saved by edge tape.
+If I had a penny for every time I cut my rubbers wonky and was saved by edge tape, I would be a rich man!
 It’s great stuff.

 Where to Buy Your Custom Ping Pong Paddles